cockroachdb/docs/src/current/cockroachcloud/costs.md

 The ways that monthly charges are incurred for a CockroachDB Cloud organization depend on the plans of its clusters: CockroachDB Basic, Standard, or Advanced.
 This page explains costs under each plan, specifying components that are billed based on provisioned capacity or usage.

-Refer to [CockroachDB Pricing](https://www.cockroachlabs.com/pricing/) for details on plans and rates.
+Refer to [CockroachDB Pricing](https://www.cockroachlabs.com/pricing/new/) for details on plans and rates.

 {{ site.data.alerts.callout_info }}
-This page reflects [updated costs](https://www.cockroachlabs.com/pricing/) recently [announced](https://www.cockroachlabs.com/blog/improved-cockroachdb-cloud-pricing/) for CockroachDB Cloud, which apply to all customers except those with annual or multi-year contracts that began prior to December 1, 2024, for whom the updated pricing and new usage-based costs go into effect upon contract renewal.
+This page reflects [updated costs](https://www.cockroachlabs.com/pricing/new/) recently [announced](https://www.cockroachlabs.com/blog/improved-cockroachdb-cloud-pricing/) for CockroachDB Cloud.
+This new pricing, including new usage-based costs, now applies to all customers except those with annual or multi-year contracts that began prior to December 1, 2024, for whom the updated pricing goes into effect upon contract renewal.
 Prior to renewal, line items for usage of data transfer, backups, and changefeeds are displayed in the [Billing](https://cockroachlabs.cloud/billing) interface and on invoices with a $0 charge, while showing actual usage metrics to help estimate future costs.
 {{ site.data.alerts.end }}

 For details on planning or provisioning clusters, refer to: